PowerPCFan/cpu-rank-detector/README.md

 # "Can I use this in my project?"
 Yes, you can, as long as you credit me somewhere in the script or app that you used this script in.
-Please include my username and profile - something like this:
+Please include my username and link to this repository - something like this:
-"CPU Detection Script credits to @PowerPCFan on GitHub - https://github.com/PowerPCFan/cpu-rank-detector/"
+"Credits to @PowerPCFan on GitHub for the CPU detection script - https://github.com/PowerPCFan/cpu-rank-detector/"